 |Feet and Arthritis||145.14 KB|

 A callous is a diffuse area of thickened skin, whereas a corn is a concentrated area of thickened cells, which presses into the underlying skin.
 A corn may be described as being hard, soft, or vascular, depending on presentation.

 The presence of corns indicates the occurrence of concentrated intermittent pressure, whereas, a callous generally arises where the skin is subject to frequent shearing forces

 Callouses most frequently develop over the ball of the foot, and around the heels, whereas corns generally develop over the metatarsal heads, between the toes or on the tops of the toes if they are bent.
 If left untreated, the area of thickened skin may cause pain and disability.
 If the pressure is extremely intense, an area of breakdown with infection and possible ulceration may occur.

 See also this fact sheet on Corns & Callouses

 The clinical diagnosis of a fungal infection can usually be confirmed by microscopic examination of skin scrapings.
 The podiatrist will assist in the diagnosis of the infection by taking skin scrapings, suitable for microscopic examination.
-Advice re: topical treatments will also be made.
+Advice regarding topical treatments will also be made.

-Warts present as one of the most common viral infections of the skin, and caused by the human papilloma virus.
+Warts present as one of the most common viral infections of the skin and are caused by the human papilloma virus.
 Occasionally, the wart may be confused with a corn, but initial treatment of the lesion will help to identify the diagnosis.
 Warts may develop anywhere on the foot, and those that develop on the bottom, or plantar surface of the foot, are generally referred to as “plantar” warts.